janmojzis/python-mceliece/README.md

-Python wrapper around implementation of the Classic McEliece cryptosystem.
+Python wrapper around [mceliece](https://lib.mceliece.org) library, wrapper around the Classic McEliece cryptosystem.

 To access the Python functions provided by mceliece, import the library (for, e.g., mceliece6960119):